 With a bachelor’s degree in the field, you can become a psychiatric aide, registered behavior technician, or assistant behavioral analyst.
 These entry-level behavioral psychology jobs involve a lot of direct client interaction that don’t usually stipulate meeting licensure requirements.
 And of course, you can find many jobs without client contact in behavioral psychology, like marketing or community health, with just a bachelor’s.

 Psychologists, on the other hand, usually have more training and can expect much higher salaries.
-The median for all psychologists in salary for 2020 was $82,180 per year, with the top ten percent making over $137,590.
-Clinical psychologists, who hold doctorates, and behavioral analysts, with master’s degrees, are in a sub-category of that profession and had a median of $105,780.
-Clinical, counseling, and school psychologists earned $79,820 on average… but school psychologists, with a master’s degree, can also expect greater job security and better benefits than most positions.
+The median for all psychologists in salary for 2021 was $81,040 per year, with the top ten percent making over $133,890.
+Clinical and counseling psychologists, who hold doctorates and can specialize in behavioral psychology, are in a sub-category of that profession and had a median salary of $90,130 in May 2022.
+School psychologists earned $87,550 on average at that time, but in many places, they only need to have Master’s degrees to qualify for employment.

 That pattern, of more education leading to higher behavioral psychology salaries, is true throughout the field.
 But behavioral psychology has applications in so many different industries that you can always roll the dice and aim for more… landing a behavioral psychology job at a hot internet startup analyzing user behaviors in an app or website could be a ticket to crazy big money.
 There are plenty of well-paying behavioral psychology jobs, and all of them are exciting.

 2022 US Bureau of Labor Statistics job market trends and salary figures for psychologists, clinical psychologists, school psychologists, and psychiatric aides are based on national data, not school-specific information.
 Conditions in your area may vary.
 Data accessed July 2023.